 Writing a good JD is no small feat.
 But if you follow these steps well, you will be able to attract high-quality talent that is best suited for your company.
 So read on.

-Think about what your ideal candidate’s profile would look like
+Think about what your job profile would look like before starting to write the job description

 You need to do this so that you know what kind of job description to write.
 You need to actually sit to think about the kind of role you want to fill.
 Whether it is someone who will take on a general role, for example in the case of an HR, some will who will do all HR-related work rather than just recruiting. or do you want a specialist, who will only focus on training and development and nothing else.